davettt/local-task-manager/README.md

 2. **Add a Task**
    - Click "➕ Add New Task" button
    - Fill in the task description (required)
-   - Optionally add due date, time, priority, and links
+   - Optionally add due date, time, priority, details, and links
    - Click "Save Task"

+2.1 **Create a Calendar Appointment** (Optional)
+   - When adding or editing a task with a due date and time
+   - Check the "Calendar Appointment (time-sensitive)" checkbox
+   - Select reminder time (15 min, 30 min, 1 hour, 2 hours, or 1 day before)
+   - When the reminder time arrives, an alert will appear in the top-right corner with:
+     - Bell icon (🔔) and appointment details
+     - Sound notification
+     - Auto-dismisses after 10 seconds or click "Dismiss"
+   - Reminder settings carry over to recurring appointments

 3. **Start Working**
    - Click the "▶️ START" button next to any task